ycpcs/cs340-fall2026/syllabus.md

 1. Use finite automata and regular expressions to define regular languages
 2. Use regular languages to define the lexical structure of programming languages
-3. Use context-free grammars context-free languages
+3. Use context-free grammars and context-free languages
 4. Use context-free languages to define programming language grammars
 5. Understand the essential semantic structures of programming languages (values, types, storage, control flow, etc.)
 6. Write nontrivial programs in "nontraditional" languages such as functional languages, logic programming languages, and prototype-based languages